“… and then the tears brast out of his eyen …”, Malory, La Morte D’Arthur

 So, as Manager keeps reminding us, after breaking through to radio and MTV2 territory, we hold all the cards.
 All we have to do is play the game wisely, put our feet right through festival season and we’ll have finally made it to “base camp” (OED: Base Camp, colloq. mus. ind. b/s, the record deal; the light at the end of the tunnel; a pot of gold used to lure gullible young musicians; the point at which all artistic and ethical compromises made in the run up to being signed magically vanish and a band is allowed to do what it wants with impunity).

 But it’s becoming increasingly apparent that this is not a game I have any interest in playing.
 For a long time I tried to justify being a part of what was obviously a thoroughly moribund indie scene by regarding it all as a sort of heroic challenge.
-We could, I thought, with a minimum of effort, be the most daring, articulate, politically engaged, vociferous band of the last 20 years, and upend the whole rotten musical landscape at the same time as we won people’s hearts with subversion, modernistic flair and dizzyingly eclectic pop skills.
-This might sound like blind idealism, but my theory was that not only would this have been the right thing to do, it would also have been successful.
+We could, I thought, with a minimum of effort, be the most daring, articulate, politically engaged, vociferous band of the last 20 years, and subvert the whole rotten musical landscape at the same time as we won people’s hearts with our white-hot bravery, modernistic flair, and dizzyingly eclectic pop skills.
+This might sound like blind idealism, but my feeling was that not only would this have been the right thing to do, it would also have been successful.
 People are crying out for something radical and uncompromising.
-All we had to do, I thought, was have the courage to resist certain temptations, resist going down the obvious mainstream paths, try to create a way of existing outside a doomed music industry that seemed like it was in its death throes.
-We could have been the first band of a brave new epoch instead of the last one of an era of gentrified Glastonburys and wearisome corporate awards ceremonies, a band that survived in the long-term on the margins instead of in the short-term at the centre of an ephemeral middle-class leisure industry.
-But over time I’ve realised that no one else really feels this way.
+All we had to do, I thought, was have the courage to resist certain temptations, resist going down the obvious mainstream paths, try to create a way of existing outside a music industry that seemed like it was in its death throes anyway.
+We could have been the first band of a brave new epoch instead of the last one of an era of gentrified Glastonburys and wearisome corporate awards ceremonies, a band that survived in the long-term on the margins instead of in the short-term at the centre of an elite middle-class leisure industry.
+Perhaps inevitably, over time I’ve realised that no one else really feels this way.
 To put it baldly: Danny, the lead singer, in the grand tradition of lead singers across the ages, sees the band as his big chance to put his ego into the stratosphere; Geoffrey, the bassist, wants to be an indie pop star; and Jimmy, the drummer, just wants a steady, respectable job.

 Faced with this disconnect with the other band members, for a while I took refuge in a sort of romantic formalism.
 I posted an article on our myspace blog called “Why We Write Pop Songs”, in which I tried to pretend that the music was all that mattered, man, and that the outside world couldn’t harm us so long as we focused on the magic of sound alone: